metavalent/metavalent.github.io/_posts/2021-06-25-17-35-39-And-The-Blind-Shall-See.md

 ---
+title: And The Blind Shall See
 created: 2021-06-25T17:35:39-10:00
-modified: 2021-06-25T17:43:57-10:00
+modified: 2021-06-25T17:52:32-10:00
-title: '## A blind man can perceive objects after a gene from algae was added to his eye'
 tags: metavalent
 ---

+### A blind man can perceive objects after a gene from algae was added to his eye

 > Researchers are trying to genetically reengineer people’s retinas to restore vision.